freshfork/p5.RoverCam/README.md

 ## p5.RoverCam
 A super-simple first-person perspective camera library for p5.js in WEBGL mode.

-The position and orientation of an instance of RoverCam can be controlled using the mouse and WASD keys (as well as E and Q for upward and downward motion).
+The position and orientation of an instance of RoverCam can be controlled using the mouse and WASD / Arrow keys (as well as E and Q for upward and downward motion).

 Source forked from github.com/jrc03c/queasycam and ported to JavaScript.